Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Introduction

 \section{Introduction}

 The Cooper pairing in chiral superconductors spontaneously breaks time-reversal symmetry, which can be detected by zero-field muon spin relaxation and optical polar Kerr effect measurements.
 Intrinsic chiral superconductors are hard to come by.
-Existing signatures consistent with chiral states have only been reported in a limited few materials, including \SRO~\cite{Luke1998, Xia2006}, UPt$_3$~\cite{Luke1993, Schemm2014}, URu$_2$Si$_2$~\cite{Mac1988, Schemm2015}, although none of the above is unambiguously confirmed chiral superconductor.
+Existing signatures consistent with chiral states have only been reported in a limited few materials, including \SRO~\cite{Luke1998, Xia2006}, UPt$_3$~\cite{Luke1993, Schemm2014} and URu$_2$Si$_2$~\cite{Mac1988, Schemm2015}, although none of the above is unambiguously confirmed chiral superconductor.

-\SRO~is among the most thoroughly studied candidate chiral superconductor.
+\SRO~\cite{Maeno1994} is among the most thoroughly studied candidate chiral superconductor.
 In the past three decades, much progress has been made towards unraveling the myth of its superconductivity.
-However, the exact nature of the Cooper pairing in this material remains hugely controversial~\cite{Maeno1994, Maeno2001,Maeno2003,Maeno2003, Kallin2009, Kallin2012, Maeno2012, Liu2015, Kallin2016, Mac2017, Huang2021CPB, Leggett2021}.
-In particular, while multiple early observations pointed to chiral $p_x+ip_y$ pairing~\cite{Luke1998, Ishida1998, Duffy2000, Liu2004,Xia2006}, a number of recent key observations seem to defy a straightforward chiral p-wave interpretation~\cite{Pus2019, Chronister2021}.
+However, the exact nature of the Cooper pairing in this material remains hugely controversial~\cite{Maeno2001,Maeno2003,Maeno2003, Kallin2009, Kallin2012, Maeno2012, Liu2015, Kallin2016, Mac2017, Huang2021CPB, Leggett2021}.
+In particular, while multiple early observations pointed to chiral $p$-wave pairing~\cite{Luke1998, Ishida1998, Duffy2000, Liu2004,Xia2006}, a number of recent key observations seem to defy a straightforward chiral $p$-wave interpretation~\cite{Pus2019, Chronister2021}.
+It is worth stressing that, while many contending candidate pairing symmetries have recently emerged in conjunction with numerous experimental advances~\cite{Pus2019, Chronister2021,exp1,exp2,exp3,ultrasound1,ultrasound2}, no order parameter seems able to coherently interpret all of the key observations.
+Nonetheless, chiral superconducting states such as $p+ip$ or $d+id$ cannot be ruled out at this stage, as they may be crucial to explain the polar Kerr effect~\cite{Huang2021CPB,ZhangJL:20,LiuHT:2023}.
+It is important to stress that, multi-component states such as $s+id_{x^2-y^2}$ and $d_{x^2-y^2}+ig_{xy(x^2-y^2)}$ preserve certain vertical mirror symmetry~\cite{Kivelson2020} and are thus incompatible with the Kerr rotation.
+This holds even in the presence of random disorder~\cite{LiuHT:2023}.